2022 Indiana House of Representatives election

-The 2022 elections for the Indiana House of Representatives took place on Tuesday November 8, 2022, to elect representatives from all 100 Representative districts in the Indiana House of Representatives.
+The 2022 elections for the Indiana House of Representatives took place on Tuesday November 8, 2022, to elect representatives from all 100 districts in the Indiana House of Representatives.
 The primary election took place on Tuesday May 3, 2022.
-The Republican Party has held a House majority since 2011.
+The Republican Party had held a House majority since 2011.

-The elections for Indiana United States Senator, Indiana's 9 congressional districts, and the Indiana Senate was also held on this date.
+The elections for Indiana United States Senator, Indiana's nine congressional districts, and the Indiana Senate were also held on this date.

-The Democratic Party needed to flip control of 22 seats to earn a majority in the Indiana House, however, they only flipped one seat.
+Democrats gained one seat (Carmel and Fort Wayne), decreasing the Republican supermajority to 70 out of 100 seats.